-The European Union requires the health certificate to be dated prior to shipment despite the lack of a basis for mandating this from countries utilizing systems-based food and animal health system oversight (the EU itself has the former type of program).
+The European Union requires the health certificate to be dated prior to shipment despite the lack of a basis for mandating this from countries utilizing systems-based food and animal health system oversight.
 The Agricultural Marketing Service (AMS) issues certificates in the United States based on an inspection system and does not have inspectors physically stationed at each plant at the time the container loads.
-Despite the Commission's recognition of the U.S. system during systemic audits, the EU has refused to allow for flexibility in the implementation of this requirement as it relates to U.S. exports.
+Despite the Commission's recognition of the U.S. system during systemic audits, the European Union has refused to allow for flexibility in the implementation of this requirement as it relates to U.S. exports.